bytecodealliance/wasm-tools/crates/wasm-compose/example/README.md

 Follow the [installation instructions](https://github.com/bytecodealliance/cargo-component#installation) to install `cargo component` locally.

+Additionally, it is assumed that `wasm-tools` has been installed from the root of this repository.

 ## Building the components

 To build the `add` component, use `cargo component build`: